 You lack resources

 If you haven’t committed to a website, how does a potential client know that you’ll invest in the networks and resources you’ll need to fill their talent needs?
 If your entire online presence is housed on LinkedIn, a potential client will assume that you’ll simply use the same site to find candidates.
-If you’re just going to LinkedIn for talent, why can’t they use social media to find those applicants themselves?
+So if you’re just going to LinkedIn for talent, why can’t they use social media to find those applicants themselves?
 If you use online tools, third-party lists, or even your own database to find superior candidates for positions, not having a website can undermine all of the work and money you’ve invested in the eyes of clients.

 Don’t let a poor online presence take away from the hard work you’ve put into your company over the years.
 A LinkedIn profile or quick, template web page just isn’t enough to meet the digital needs of today’s business world.
 Clients and candidates will go to the web for more information about your company.
 When they do, make sure they’re finding a website that’s robust, professional and shows the depth of experience you have in the recruiting field.